-In his famous paper "Missed Opportunities" \cite{Dyson} Dyson notes that: \begin{itemize} \item a) Relativistic quantum theories are more general (fundamental) than nonrelativistic quantum theories even from pure mathematical considerations because Poincare group is more symmetric than Galilei one: the latter can be obtained from the former by contraction $c\to\infty$. \item b) dS and AdS quantum theories are more general (fundamental) than relativistic quantum theories even from pure mathematical considerations because dS and AdS groups are more symmetric than Poincare one: the latter can be obtained from the former by contraction $R\to\infty$ where $R$ is a parameter with the dimension $length$, and the meaning of this parameter will be explained below. \item c) At the same time, since dS and AdS groups are semisimple, they have a maximum possible symmetry and cannot be obtained from more symmetric groups by contraction. \end{itemize}
+In his famous paper "Missed Opportunities" \cite{Dyson} Dyson notes that: \begin{itemize} \item a) Relativistic quantum theories are more general than nonrelativistic quantum theories even from purely mathematical considerations because Poincare group is more symmetric than Galilei one: the latter can be obtained from the former by contraction $c\to\infty$. \item b) dS and AdS quantum theories are more general than relativistic quantum theories even from purely mathematical considerations because dS and AdS groups are more symmetric than Poincare one: the latter can be obtained from the former by contraction $R\to\infty$ where $R$ is a parameter with the dimension $length$, and the meaning of this parameter will be explained below. \item c) At the same time, since dS and AdS groups are semisimple, they have a maximum possible symmetry and cannot be obtained from more symmetric groups by contraction. \end{itemize}

-As noted above, symmetry at the quantum level should be defined by a Lie algebra, and in \cite{book}, the statements a)-c) have been reformulated in terms of the corresponding Lie algebras.
-It has also been shown that the fact that quantum theory is more general (fundamental) than classical theory follows even from pure mathematical considerations because formally the classical symmetry algebra can be obtained from the symmetry algebra in quantum theory by contraction $\hbar\to 0$. {\it For these reasons, the most general consideration of PCA should be carried out in terms of quantum dS or AdS symmetry.}
+As noted above, symmetry at the quantum level should be defined by a symmetry algebra for the system under consideration.
+In \cite{book}, the statements a)-c) have been reformulated in terms of the corresponding Lie algebras and it has also been shown that quantum theory is more general than classical theory because the classical symmetry algebra can be obtained from the symmetry algebra in quantum theory by contraction $\hbar\to 0$.
+For these reasons, the most general description in terms of ten-dimensional Lie algebras should be carried out in terms of quantum dS or AdS symmetry.

 The definition of those symmetries is as follows.
 If $M^{ab}$ ($a,b=0,1,2,3,4$, $M^{ab}=-M^{ba}$) are the angular momentum operators for the system under consideration, they should satisfy the commutation relations: